c0wsaysmoo/plane-tracker-rgb-pi/README.md

 - Below, the airline’s IATA name, flight number, abbreviated aircraft type, and the distance/direction to your location are displayed.
 - The airline's ICAO code is shown in the logo, indicating which airline is operating the flight.
 This is especially useful for regional carriers, where an airline might operate flights for multiple brands (e.g., Republic Airways flying for American Eagle, Delta Connection, and United Express).

-I've spent a LOT of my time and effort into this project.
+I've put a LOT of my time and effort into this project.
 If you'd like to show your appreciation (especially if I help you troubleshoot), consider getting me a coffee!
 I've shared this project in good faith—please don't take advantage of it.
 [paypal.me/c0wsaysmoo](https://paypal.me/c0wsaysmoo)

 ![tracker](https://github.com/user-attachments/assets/802a6c43-31d2-48dc-816b-4eb0ca0367e1)